chevere/docs/packages/Workflow.md

 The `Chevere/Workflow` package provides tooling for define an execution procedure based on the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern).
 Its purpose is to allow to abstract procedure instructions as logic units of interconnected independent async jobs.

+👏 With this package you can design a Workflow procedures in a similar fashion to GitHub Actions.

 ::: tip 💡 Workflow introduction
  Read [Workflow for PHP](https://rodolfo.is/2022/04/09/workflow-php/) at Rodolfo's blog for a compressive introduction to this package.
 :::

 ## Installing

+Workflow is available through [Packagist](https://packagist.org/packages/chevere/workflow) and the repository source is at [GitHub](https://github.com/chevere/workflow).

 ```sh
 composer require chevere/workflow